univention/univention-corporate-server/doc/manual/mail/configuration-server.rst

      - Meaning

    * - ``rename=yes`` and ``delete=no`` (default)
      - The existing mailbox will be renamed.
-E-mails will be preserved and will be accessible at the new address.
+Emails will be preserved and will be accessible at the new address.

    * - ``rename=yes`` and ``delete=yes``
      - The existing mailbox will be renamed.
-E-mails will be preserved and will be accessible at the new address.
+Emails will be preserved and will be accessible at the new address.

    * - ``rename=no`` and ``delete=no``